 In May 2019, Michigan Legislature passed vast and sweeping changes to the state’s auto no-fault law which was then signed into law by Governor Whitmer.
 This legislation fundamentally changes how the Michigan no-fault insurance system operates and will affect literally every resident in the state.

 The Michigan no-fault insurance reform debate is nothing new.
 In the name of providing premium rate relief, this new law, however, has no cost-saving guarantees for Michigan families.
 Furthermore, these hastily passed bills leave more questions and concerns with regard to how the injured in our state will access treatment.

-The attorneys at Sinas Dramis Law Firm have long understood the immense benefit of our state’s auto no-fault system.
+Our attorneys have long understood the immense benefit of our state’s auto no-fault system.
 Because of this, we have remained actively engaged in the reform debate, as no-fault thought leaders and fierce advocates.
 Now, with the passing of this new legislation, we are committed to educating the public regarding these changes.